fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Get-AzureRmApiManagementGroup.md

 ```

 ### -ProductId
-Identifier of existing product.
+Specifies the identifier of an existing product.
-If specified will return all groups the product assigned to.
+If specified this cmdlet returns all groups the product is assigned to.
 This parameter is optional.

 ```yaml